colinmichaellynch/Nutrient-Allocation-in-Leaf-Cutter-Ants/README.md

 # Nutrient-Allocation-in-Leaf-Cutter-Ants
-Designed Markovian Model to Help Interpret Experimental Results of Leafcutter Nutrient Experiment
+Designed MCMC to Help Interpret Experimental Results of Leafcutter Nutrient Experiment

 ## Table of Contents